Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Limitations:

-• Less tailored to complex multi-site retail structures
+• Less specific focus on complex multi-site retail structures

 • Less developed corporate integrations in multinational environments

-Suitable for companies with clearly defined technical waste needs, but less oriented toward strategic ESG integration.
+It can be suitable for companies with clear technical waste needs, but is less oriented towards strategic ESG integration.

 Enablon (Wolters Kluwer)

-Enablon is a global EHS and risk management platform that includes waste modules within a broader compliance suite.
+Enablon is a global EHS and corporate risk management platform.
+It includes waste modules within a broader suite covering compliance, safety and sustainability.

 Strengths: